csc-training/high-level-gpu-programming/exercises/sycl/02-vector_add/Readme.md

 ### Step 5: Synchronize and Check Results

-Since `malloc_managed` migrates data automatically between the host and device, no explicit memory transfer is required.
+Since `malloc_shared` migrates data automatically between the host and device, no explicit memory transfer is required.
 Ensure the queue finishes execution before accessing the results using `q.wait()`;
 ### Step 6: Free Device Memory

 Once you're done with the device memory, free the allocated memory using `sycl::free`: